Angels roll to 10-3 win, send D-backs to 10th straight loss

+PHOENIX (AP) — Patrick Sandoval is turning into a pretty good pitcher for the Los Angeles Angels.
+He’s also become a ringer at a fairly mundane task: Picking up the pregame lineup card, walking it to home plate and handing it to the umpires.

-PHOENIX (AP) — Max Stassi hit a two-run homer in the first, Patrick Sandoval pitched four-hit ball into the seventh inning and the Los Angeles Angels won their sixth straight game by beating the Arizona Diamondbacks 10-3 on Sunday.
+Max Stassi hit a two-run homer in the first, Sandoval delivered the winning lineup card for a sixth straight game and the Los Angeles Angels rolled to a 10-3 victory over the plunging Arizona Diamondbacks.

+The left-handed Sandoval also delivered on the mound on Sunday, multi-tasking by pitching four-hit ball over six innings.

+“It really comes down to the starting pitching,” Angels manager Joe Maddon said.
+“Sandy was really good.”

+But Sandoval didn’t let his pesky pitching responsibilities distract him from once again delivering the lucky lineup card.
+The 24-year-old said he was nervous when teammates told him to take the card out before Monday’s game against the Royals.

+“I dropped the card the first time, but I’m getting pretty good at it, I think,” Sandoval said grinning.

 The Angels moved above .500 for the first time since May 1 at 33-32.
 The Diamondbacks have lost 10 straight games and 33 of 38, falling to a big-league worst 20-46 this season.
+They’re on pace for nearly 115 losses this season.

+“It’s the hardest thing I’ve had to walk through in my managerial career,” Arizona manager Torey Lovullo said.

 Stassi crushed his two-run shot on a full count, with the ball traveling 440 feet as it easily cleared the left-center field fence.
-The Angels added four more runs in the second for a 6-0 lead, which chased Jon Duplantier (0-3).
+The Angels added four runs in the second for a 6-0 lead, chasing Jon Duplantier (0-3).

 Duplantier lasted just 1 1/3 innings and gave up six runs.
 His ERA jumped to 13.15 this season.
+Lovullo said it was “not a good day” for the 26-year-old right-hander.

 Sandoval (1-2) gained his first win this year, easing through his first six innings without much trouble.
 He walked his first two batters and the Angels went to the bullpen.

-The 24-year-old has helped stabilize the Angels’ rotation with five solid outings since moving into a starter’s role.
+His improvement has helped stabilize the Angels’ rotation with five solid outings since moving into a starter’s role.

+Maddon said Sandoval was outstanding and looked like was getting comfortable in his role as a big leaguer.
+He’s also got an eye on the pitcher’s lineup card prowess: The manager said he would pay a bounty to the first player delivering 10 winning lineup cards in a row.

 The left-handed Sandoval gave up two earned runs, struck out four and walked two.
 Angels leadoff hitter Justin Upton had three hits and scored two runs.
 Jared Walsh added a two-run homer — his 14th of the season — in the eighth.